alexdrone/Store/README.md

 }
 ```

-A convenient way to have type-safe references to all of your stores is to expose them as a synthesized getter in your `Dispatcher`.
+A convenient way to have type-safe references to all of your stores is to expose them as a synthesised getter in your `Dispatcher`.
-That way you have a centralized unique entrypoint to access all of your stores.
+That way you have a centralised unique entry-point to access all of your stores.

 ```swift